alecmuffett/the-onion-diaries/README.md

 # the-onion-diaries
-Blog-type notes about building Onion sites
+Blog-type Notes about building Onion sites

+I suppose that I'll put a chapter index here, and then link from here wiki-style?